alphagov/govuk-frontend/docs/contributing/tasks.md

 - start up Express, restarting when `.mjs`, `.json` or `.yaml` files change

-**`npm run build:app` will do the following:**
+**`npm run build:app` will trigger `npm run build --workspace app` that will:**

 - clean the `./app/dist` folder
 - output files into `./app/dist`
 - copy fonts and images
-- run sub tasks from `gulp styles` without StyleLint code quality checks
-- run sub tasks from `gulp scripts` without ESLint code quality checks
-- compile Sass documentation into `./app/dist/docs/sassdoc`
+- compile Sass to CSS, including documentation
-- compile JavaScript documentation into `./app/dist/docs/jsdoc`
+- compile JavaScript ESM to CommonJS, including documentation

 **`npm run build:package` will do the following:**